5cminsuhlim/DSAN5400Proj/README.md

 # How to Run
 To run the Classifier, navigate to the top directory and run `python ./classifier/bin/main.py -m [word2vec, doc2vec] -v -c [rnn, xgb, nb]`

-To run unit tests, navigate to the top directory (i.e. where `pytest.ini` is located) and run `pytest`
+To run unit tests, navigate to the top directory and run `pytest`